llh66/text-based-game/README.md

 - Generation of random game sets or events:
   - The monster will randomly choose a move.
 It will also choose skills when it has enough MP.
 - Data structures for storing game status:
-  - Will change the hp of player and store in the array.
+  - Will change the hp of player and store in the file after a stage.

 5.Data validation
 - The program will require the user input the data again if the previously input data is out of the given range.